 ACT Concrete Water Tanks will help you choose the right above-ground or underground concrete water tank.
 We’ll assess what you’re planning to use the rainwater for – taking into account rainfall patterns, the size of your catchment area and spatial restrictions.

-- 10,000 litres – pre-cast concrete tank (transported to site) – requires an area of 3.5 metres in diameter.
+- 10,000 litres – pre-cast concrete tank (transported to site and for underground use only) – requires an area of 3.5 metres in diameter.

 - 20,000 litres – poured on site (ready mix concrete) – requires an area of 5.5 metres in diameter.